Current to the best of our knowledge on August 18th, 2020

 At the same time Herman still has his day job and works in a hospital on the front lines, that gives a different dimension to it all and it adds stress to our life.
 We also have fragile parents.

 However, worry doesn't help any of us.
 We need to find positivity where we can.
-And listen to the experts: Keep 5ft/6ft distance - Don't visit fragile and eldery friends and family members - Wash our hands before we go outside and when we come back home - Don't overcrowd shops, parks, and nature.
+And listen to the experts: Keep 5ft/6ft distance - Don't visit fragile and elderly friends and family members - Wash our hands before we go outside and when we come back home - Don't overcrowd shops, parks, and nature.
+Wear a mask when distance can't be maintained.
 If your government has more restrictive measures than that, of course follow those too!

 What will happen to flower season, Formula 1, 75 years Liberation, Euro 2020, Eurovision, Gay Pride (Canal Parade) and SAIL?